gimolabs/docs/docs/intro.md

 # Introduction

-## What is Gimo Finance?

-Gimo Finance is a premier 0G liquid staking protocol powered by StaFi AI LSaaS for 0G network, the first decentralized AI operating system.
+> Gimo Finance is the leading liquid staking protocol for the 0G Network, the first decentralized AI operating system, powered by StaFi’s AI LSaaS.

 ## The Inspiration Behind Gimo Finance